Support for Refugee Families

 Conway Education Centre provides free English language classes (ESOL) for adults and a Homework club for refugee families.

-For more information on support with school and homework, please contact our Homework Club coordinator Helen McLaughlin at email@example.com or on 02890-248543.
+For more information on support with school and homework, please contact our Homework Club coordinator Niina Robinson at firstname.lastname@example.org or on 02890-248543.

 Our staff and volunteers are qualified, experienced and have a clear Access NI certificate.